List of calendars: List of calendars

-In the list below, specific calendars are given, listed by calendar type (solar, lunisolar or lunar), time of introduction (if known), and the context of use and cultural or historical grouping (if applicable).
-Where appropriate, the regional or historical group (Jewish calendar, Hijri calendar, Sikh, Mayan, Aztecan, Egyptian, Mesopotamian, Iranian, Hindu, Buddhist, Pre-Columbian Mesoamerican, Hellenic, Julian or Gregorian-derived) is noted.
+In the list below, specific calendars are given, listed by calendar type, time of introduction (if known), and the context of use and cultural or historical grouping (if applicable).
+Where appropriate, the regional or historical group is noted: Jewish, Muslim, Sikh, Mayan, Aztecan, Egyptian, Mesopotamian, Persian, Hindu, Buddhist, Pre-Columbian Mesoamerican, Hellenic, Julian or Gregorian-derived.

-Calendars fall into four types: lunisolar, solar, lunar and seasonal.
-Most pre-modern calendars are lunisolar.
-The seasonal calendars rely on changes in the environment (e.g., "wet season", "dry season") rather than lunar or solar observations.
-The Islamic and some Buddhist calendars are lunar, while most modern calendars are solar, based on either the Julian or the Gregorian calendars.
+Calendars fall into four types: lunisolar, solar, lunar (as described above) and seasonal.
+The seasonal calendars rely on regular climatic changes in the environment (e.g., "wet season", "dry season") rather than direct lunar or solar observations.
+The Islamic and some Buddhist calendars are lunar, while most modern calendars are solilunar, based on either the Julian or the Gregorian calendars.
+The latter are often also known as solar since strictly solar calendars like the Egyptian have fallen out of use.

 Some calendars listed are identical to the Gregorian calendar except for substituting regional month names or using a different calendar epoch.
 For example, the Thai solar calendar (introduced 1888) is the Gregorian calendar using a different epoch (543 BC) and different names for the Gregorian months (Thai names based on the signs of the zodiac).